Click for more products.

 However, an 18% stainless steel is completely resisting to rusting: if you think you have preparations with salt or a certain amount of blood that may stagnate in the dish for a long time, preferably choose 18/10 stainless steel.

-In the catering sector, stainless steel is a very popular material and is very much appreciated and favoured by professionals.
+In the catering industry, stainless steel is a very popular material and is very much appreciated and favoured by professionals.
 It is resistant, hygienic, versatile and is used in the production of many accessories, from pots and pans to trays, gastronorm containers and knife blades.
 But did you know that there are actually three families of stainless steel?
 The difference between each of them actually comes from changes within their atomic structure.
 In this article, we invite you to discover martensitic, austenitic and ferritic stainless steel.

 Understanding the structure of stainless steel